DataDog/integrations-core/wazuh/README.md

     ```
 2. Add this configuration block to your `wazuh.d/conf.yaml` file to start collecting your logs.

-    Use the UDP method to collect the wazuh alerts data.
+    Use the UDP method to collect the Wazuh alerts data.
     See the sample [wazuh.d/conf.yaml][6] for available configuration options.

     ```yaml